BalveerSinghYT/CS50-Problems/log.md

 ### Day3: October 12, 2020 (Solving pset3/plurality)
 I thought it would be easy, but there is a twist.
 Still can't figure out how to print all the names of candidates if votes are the same.

+### Day4: October 14, 2020 (Solving pset3/plurality)
+This problem was very easy & it took me almost 5 days to solve.
+But I do't know why I was not able to solve it before.
+Today just got idea & solved the same problem in 10min.